IIMParadigm/The-IIM-Experiments/Appendix F/README.md

 ---

 ## 🛠 Requirements
-See requirements.txt for all Python dependencies (e.g., pymc, numpy, matplotlib, scipy, qutip, diffusers, transformers, etc.)
+See the respective requirements for ().txt for all the Python dependencies (e.g., pymc, numpy, matplotlib, scipy, qutip, diffusers, transformers, etc.)

 ---